 Fall is a nice season to spend some time outdoors.
 If your lawn has trees, flowers, and other plants, it will turn into this colorful resort under the fall spell, where you can spend all day with your family.
 However, there’s a problem you can’t neglect.

-Heavy foot traffic, whether it’s farm machinery or foot traffic, will cause soil compaction, leading to water runoff and erosion, making it harder for grass to grow.
-That’s why aeration is vital to fall lawn care.
-Winter is ahead.
-Don’t let your lawn be vulnerable.
+Heavy foot traffic, whether it’s farm machinery or foot traffic, will cause soil compaction.
+It will eliminate the pores or gaps in the soil, leading to suffocation.
+It will block the grass’s access to water, air, and essential nutrients, making it harder for the grass to grow.

 Aeration involves puncturing the soil with holes to allow air, water, and nutrients to penetrate down to the root zone.
-You can use a spike, aeration shoes, or a power aerator to finish this task.
+You can use a core aerator for effective results.
+It will remove plugs from the soil to create a passage and reverse soil compaction.

 Aeration tips: